TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a server-agnostic, markup-driven, zero-reload web platform built to make web application development more scalable, maintainable, and efficient.
+TIBET 5.0 is a markup-driven, zero-reload web platform built to make web application development more scalable, maintainable, and efficient.

-### TIBET 5.0 is server-agnostic.
-TIBET 5.0 is server-agnostic to the point of being able to run without a server of any kind.
-With TIBET you can use any server technology you desire, or build applications that run directly from the desktop or device with no server.
-Full-stack multi-tier TIBET applications are also supported via an optional Node.js-based TIBET server which allows properly modularized code to migrate between client and server.

 ### TIBET 5.0 is markup-driven.
 Tags are a central organizing principle for functionality in TIBET.
 In TIBET,